WeConnectArchive/WeWorkSandbox-lingo/README.md

   - [Delete All Rows](#delete-all-rows)
   - [Delete with Where](#delete-with-where)
   - [Delete Left Join Where](#delete-left-join-where)

-# What is Lingo
-Lingo at it's most basic is a type-safe query builder that ensures your SQL queries and commands are accurate and safe.
-Lingo is a command line tool and Go Module that uses code generation to create type safe table representations based on your actual database schema.
-These generated structs, when used with the various Lingo packages, ensure that you create valid SQL queries.

-With Lingo you can interleave business logic with your query building.
-Need to filter a SELECT query by different columns based on different request parameters?
-Lingo lets you do that easily, with no string concatenation required!

-Lingo was inspird by [Querydsl](http://www.querydsl.com) and [jOOQ](https://www.jooq.org).

 # Setup
 Run `mage build` in the root directory of this project to locally build the `lingo` command line tool.